 You will be walking along transects and the terrain will be uneven and soggy/mucky.
 You may take your time with any sections of challenging terrain.
 Take particular care to avoid stepping on any plants/animals that may be present; the Earthwatch scientists will highlight this hazard and show how to walk with appropriate caution when introducing you to the field site.

-Staff will count team members at frequent intervals, and will caution you against going off alone.
+Staff will count team members at frequent intervals and will caution you against going off alone.
 Please inform project staff if you need a moment away from the team.
-Volunteers will work in groups of at least two at all times.
+Volunteers will always work in groups of at least two.
 We will have cell phones, and reception is good in inland regions.
-The scientists take great care of knowing, at all times, which area each volunteer is working in, so that lost volunteers can be located quickly and expediently by project staff.
+The scientists take great care to know, at all times, which area each volunteer is working in, so that lost volunteers can be located quickly and expediently by project staff.

 We will cover appropriate responses to wildlife encounters in the introductory briefing.
 Do not approach or handle any wildlife.
-Though spotting dangerous animals such as alligators and venomous snakes is uncommon, always pay attention to your surroundings.
+Though it is uncommon to spot dangerous animals such as alligators and venomous snakes, always pay attention to your surroundings.

-Ticks are present in Texas and can carry Lyme disease, Rocky Mountain Spotted Fever, Ehrlichiosis, and Relapsing Fever.
+Ticks are present in Texas and can carry Lyme disease, Rocky Mountain Spotted Fever, Ehrlichiosis, Relapsing Fever, and other illnesses.
 Black flies and mosquitoes can cause irritation in the summer.
 To avoid insect bites, cover exposed skin and use tick/insect repellant or a mosquito head net.
 If mosquitoes are bad, full mosquito clothing will be provided.